 There is ample opportunity to achieve our city’s densification goals.
-Regina’s Home Builders are responding to our new density goals in many ways, including supplying new product in existing neighbourhoods such as infill housing, laneway and garden suites <link to laneway and garden suites article> and even new developments such as Canterbury Park located across from Wascana Park and Evans Court located south of the TC Douglas Building.
+Regina’s Home Builders are responding to our new density goals in many ways, including supplying new product in existing neighbourhoods such as infill housing, laneway and garden suites and even new developments such as Canterbury Park located across from Wascana Park and Evans Court located south of the TC Douglas Building.

 Maintaining diversity for buyers is a part of smarter growth.
 We need to expand in the healthiest of ways – up, in and out.

 Do you live in an established neighbourhood?
 Have you noticed an increased population in your area?
 In the suburbs, do you see more density in new communities?

 Our challenge is to grow while giving Reginians real choice and affordability.
 It’s truly a delicate balance.